Juan Bautista Quirós Segura: First public offices

 During Rafael Yglesias Castro's second administration he was designated second in line to the presidency and secretary of commerce, war, and navy as well as treasurer.

 He later served as deputy, third in line to the presidency, president of the Constitutional Congress, and president of the International Bank of Costa Rica.
 On August 19, 1919, President Federico Tinoco's fall seemed imminent, Congress named him first in line to the presidency.
 On August 12, President Tinoco asked him to temporarily hold the office.
 His first orders were to reestablish all public liberties and to free all political prisoners.

-President of the Republic
+Presidency (1919)

 He officially took office on August 20, 1919, after Federico Tinoco's resignation was accepted.
 His period was scheduled to end on May 8, 1923, but, even though his government took a very prudent approach, the United States government refused to recognize him as a legitimate head of state.
 Being faced with a possible armed intervention, Quirós decided to quit the office and on September 20 was replaced by Francisco Aguilar Barquero.